steamcore/TinyIpc/README.md

 .NET inter process broadcast message bus and supporting classes, built with .NET 4 client profile, depends on protobuf-net.

-Intend for quick broadcast messaging in desktop applications, it just works.
+Intended for quick broadcast messaging in desktop applications, it just works.

 ## Quick introduction ##